jquast/ucs-detect/docs/sw_results/KovidGoyleskitty.rst

 Wide character support
 ++++++++++++++++++++++

-The best wide unicode table version for Kovid Goyles kitty appears to be **15.0.0**, this is from a summary of the following
+The best wide unicode table version for Kovid Goyle's kitty appears to be **15.0.0**, this is from a summary of the following
 results: